williamstome/williamstome.github.io.raw/_posts/2016-05-24-summer-2016-visiting-the-university-of-bremen-part-1.md

 rather expensive to fly into Bremen directly), and I hope to take a weekend at some point to visit elsewhere in Germany (Cologne, most likely).
-I've been dabbling in German on Duolingo, so hopefully I shouldn't have too much trouble getting around.
+I've been dabbling in German on Duolingo, so hopefully I won't have too much trouble getting around.
 (Knock on wood).

 I'm looking forward to my trip, and I think it'll be a really good experience for me.
 Auf Wiedersehen Amerika, Hallo Deutschland!